AlbertVilaCalvo/Android-Udacity-Popular-Movies/README.md

 # Popular Movies

 An Android app that displays movies.
-It's the project Popular Movies (Stage 2) of the Udacity Android Developer Nanodegree.
+It's the project Popular Movies (Stage 2) of the Udacity's [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).

-It uses libraries like Dagger 2, Retrofit, RxJava and AutoValue.
+It uses the libraries Dagger 2, Retrofit 2, RxJava 1 and AutoValue, among others.

 It's built using the Model-View-Presenter pattern.

-It caches data locally using an SQLite database and the libraries SQLBrite and SQLDelight.
+It caches data locally using an SQLite database and the libraries SQLBrite and SQLDelight, so that it can work fully offline.

-It has a master-detail UI adapted for tablets.
+Additionally, it has a master-detail UI adapted for tablets.

+You can sort the movies by rating or by popularity, and add them to favorites.

 ## The Movie DB API Key